simonhellsing/redo/SETUP.md

 ## Step 2.5: Set Up Storage Policies

-After creating the buckets, you need to set up RLS policies for storage:
+After creating the buckets, you need to set up RLS policies for storage so that:

-1. **Go to SQL Editor** in Supabase
+1. Authenticated users can upload and view files they are allowed to see
-2. **Run the contents of `supabase-storage-policies.sql`**
+2. Public buckets (`branding`, `customer-logos`) are readable publicly
-   - This creates policies that allow authenticated users to upload/view files
+3. Private buckets (`source-documents`) are only readable by authorized users

-   - Without these policies, you'll get RLS errors when uploading files
+You can define these policies directly in the Supabase Dashboard using the **Policies** tab for each bucket, following the expectations described in `DB_MIGRATIONS.md`.

 ## Step 3: Verify Setup